Inspection and Training

 All Respirators

-For all respirators, inspections must include a check of respirator function, tightness of connections, and the condition of the various parts including, but not limited to the:
+For all respirators, inspections must include a check of respirator function, tightness of connections, and the condition of the various parts including the following components:

 Here are some important points to remember when inspecting respirators:

-• stretch and manipulate rubber or elastomer parts with a massaging action to keep them pliable and flexible and prevent them from taking a set (deforming) during storage; and
+- Stretch and manipulate rubber or elastomer parts with a massaging action to keep them pliable and flexible and prevent them from taking a set (deforming) during storage.

-• a record must be kept of inspection dates and findings for respirators maintained for emergency use.
+- Keep a record of inspection dates and findings for respirators maintained for emergency use.

 Knowledge Check Choose the best answer for the question.